rao-dotcom/2021-hardware-miniproj/README.md

 To enable the WiFi internet connection, from "raspi-config", "System Options", "Wireless LAN" setup the WiFi network.
 Note that if you choose to use university WiFi, your Kerberos password is visible to anyone with access to the Pi.
-So you might want to use an Ethernet cable to the internet or phone hotspot for the Pi.
+Additional ways to connect the Pi to the internet include:

+* Ethernet cable to an internet-connected wall jack
+* WiFi hotspot

 You can check that the Pi is on the internet by typing in the Pi terminal (over SSH or HDMI+keyboard):